isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 distributed without any warranty and without even the implied warranty of merchantability (whatever that is) or fitness for purpose.

-Initial application design requirments where defined by Mark Torrance and implemented by Sol Simpson with funding from the School of Social Sciences, Nottingham Trent University, UK.
+Initial application design requirments where defined by Mark Torrance (Psychology Division, Nottingham Trent University, UK) and implemented by Sol Simpson with funding from the School of Social Sciences, Nottingham Trent
+University, UK.

 Download and requirements